 Our friends over at On The Bench recently published the below podcast and interview with our very own Louis Garcia.
 In it, he discusses quick wins and how to analyze data when your business don't have a dedicated person to do so.
-The original blog by Julia Short can be found here.
+The original blog was written by Julia Short and is no longer available.

 We got the chance to chat to Louis Garcia from Media Garcia about how to show value for your clients and how to use data to grow your business.